 Step 1: From the desktop or from your ‘Start’ menu, open Microsoft Word.

-Step 2: Click either File or the Office button at the top left.
-Select Open and browse to the document you wish to open.
+Step 2: Click on File and select Open, and browse to the document you wish to open.
 Double-click on it with your left-hand mouse button to open it.

 Step 3: The flashing cursor (mouse pointer) in the document tells you where you’re typing.
 Wherever the flashing cursor is placed, the letters that you type will be inserted at that point.
 When you start a blank document, the flashing cursor will be at the start of your document ready for you to start typing.